helsingborg-stad/modularity-agreements-archive/README.md

-# modularity-agreements-archive
+# Modularity agreements archive
-Modularity module for retrieving data from Primona
+Modularity module for retrieving data from Primonas API.

 ## Getting Started
-Get the latest version and follow the installation steps bellow
+Get the latest version and follow the installation steps bellow.

 ### Dependencies
 Wordpress, Municipio and Modularity

 ### Installing
-Get a development enviroment running by doing following
+Get a development enviroment running by doing following:

 Activate